adessoTurkey/ios-sample-app-swiftui/README.md

 ## Useful Tools and Resources

-- [XcodeGen](https://github.com/yonaskolb/XcodeGen) - XcodeGen is a command line tool written in Swift that generates your Xcode project using your folder structure and a project spec.
+- [tuist](https://github.com/tuist/tuist) - Tuist is a command line tool that helps you generate, maintain and interact with Xcode projects.
+It's open source and written in Swift.
 - [SwiftLint][github/swiftlint] - A tool to enforce Swift style and conventions.
 - [TestFlight](https://help.apple.com/itunes-connect/developer/#/devdc42b26b8) - TestFlight beta testing lets you distribute beta builds of your app to testers and collect feedback.
 - [GithubActions](https://github.com/features/actions) - CI/CD faeature to build, test, and deploy your code right from GitHub.